front-commerce/developers.front-commerce.com/source/docs/advanced/server/configurations.md

 Most of the time `default` values in the schema is sufficient.
 However, in some cases you may need to fetch some values from an API, a dynamic file, etc. This is what `values` is for.

 It is an optional promise that should return the missing values in your schema.
 It will override default values and env values from the schema with the new values.
-However if in your `values` result there is some keys that are missing the default values and env values will be kept.
+However only keys from the `values` result will take precedence, the default values and env values will be kept for other keys.
 For instance, if we implemented the following `values` promise, the `secret` would still be `process.env.FRONT_COMMERCE_SERVICE_SECRET` from the above schema.

 ```js
 const values = fetch("https://api.example.com/my-service-key")